-5 Ways Travel Managers Can Increase Program Compliance
+5 Ways Your Business Can Increase Travel Policy Compliance

 The cornerstone of any robust travel program is a strong corporate travel policy.
 Yet without the proper building blocks to raise compliance among your travelers, even the most comprehensive program may deliver benefits and cost savings that fall short of expectations.

 Ensuring compliance is an ongoing responsibility that requires consistent training and a concerted effort to grow engagement.
-A recent study revealed that 72% of travel managers had not yet met their policy compliance goals.
-Working with a travel management company (TMC) can help you identify the areas where your compliance lags and provide you with support for enforcement of your policy.
+Before asking yourself how you can increase compliance, consider first the main reasons why travelers book out of policy.
+You should also work with your travel management company (TMC) to identify the areas where your compliance lags and find sustainable ways to support policy enforcement.

 1. Communicate the policy